 People enjoy the camaraderie that is found when they share a common experience.
 Part of human nature is to feel connections to others.
 For example, most people have a warm fondness or experience a sense of nostalgia whenever they think of home, their hometowns, even their home state.
 If you are a sports fan, regardless of where you hail, you instinctively root for the home team and feel an instant connection when other state fans surround you.

 There’s No Place Like Home: Unless You’re in Florida

-Essential Reasons Why People Are Moving to Florida
+Key Reasons Why Everyone Is Moving to Florida

 Our team gathered a list of the key reasons why people are moving to Florida to start a new life.
 Curious about what it costs to move to Florida?

 1.The Sunshine State is a State of Attractions

 What is it about the state of Florida that elicits such a magnetic pull from millions?
 As a resident and one of the only living 4th generational, true native Floridian, this author will affirm that Florida offers several incredible experiences found nowhere else on the planet.